How do social processes influence the development of self-control?

-I use experimental, individual differences, and developmental methods to examine linguistic and social influences on the development of executive functions and related cognitive abilities.
+I use developmental, experimental, and individual differences methods to examine the role of social processes in executive functions and related cognitive abilities.

 We weren’t born with self-control.
 Children are notorious for struggling to resist urges, plan ahead, and delay gratification.
 Developmental improvements in self-control depends on key cognitive processes termed executive functions.
 Decades of research have advanced our understanding of the neurocognitive systems and psychological traits that support developing executive functions; however, like other cognitive skills, executive functions do not develop in isolation, they develop in a sociocultural context.
 I examine the role of social processes, such as language and group behavior, in children’s executive functions.
 This work can expand our understanding of how executive functions develop, and the fundamental interplay between social and cognitive processes.